MachineLemonade/docs/v0.10/ee-installation-aks.md

 * Permissions to create / modify resources on Microsoft Azure
 * A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide)!

-*NOTE - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
-Learn more [here](https://github.com/ahmetb/kubectx).*

 ## 2. Choose a Suitable Domain
 All Astronomer services will be tied to a base domain of your choice.
 You will need the ability to add / edit DNS records under this domain.
 Here are some examples of accessible services when we use the base domain `astro.mydomain.com`: